Eugene B. Fluckey: Post-war

-In August 1945, Fluckey was ordered to Groton, Connecticut in September, to fit out the USS Dogfish (SS-350) and to be that submarine's Commanding Officer, upon her completion.
+In August 1945, Fluckey was ordered to Naval Submarine Base New London in Groton, Connecticut in September, to fit out the USS Dogfish (SS-350) and to be that submarine's Commanding Officer, upon her completion.
 After the Dogfishs launching, however, he was transferred in November to the Office of the Secretary of the Navy to work directly for James V. Forrestal on plans for the unification of the Armed Forces.
 From there he went to the War Plans Division.
-In November 1945, he was selected by Fleet Admiral Chester W. Nimitz, the incoming Chief of Naval Operations, as his personal aide On June 9, 1947, he returned to submarines, assuming command of USS Halfbeak (SS-352) until May 1948, the second submarine to be converted to a GUPPY-type high-speed attack submarine with a snorkel.
+In November 1945, he was selected by Fleet Admiral Chester W. Nimitz, the incoming Chief of Naval Operations, as his personal aide.
+On June 9, 1947, he returned to submarines, assuming command of USS Halfbeak (SS-352) until May 1948, the second submarine to be converted to a GUPPY-type high-speed attack submarine with a snorkel.
 In May 1948, he was ordered to the staff of the commander of the Submarine Force U.S. Atlantic Fleet to set up the Submarine Naval Reserve Force, until July 1950.

 In August 1950, he became the flag secretary to Admiral James Fife, Jr. From August 1950 until July 1953, he served as the U.S. Naval Attaché and Naval Attaché for Air to Portugal.
 The Portuguese government, for his distinguished service, decorated him with the Medalha de Mérito Militar, noting that this was the first time this decoration was awarded to a naval attaché of any other nation.
 He was the commander of Submarine Division Fifty-Two of Submarine Squadron Five from August 1953 to June 1954.
 In June 1954, he took command of the submarine tender USS Sperry (AS-12) until July 1955.
 Fluckey commanded Submarine Flotilla Seven (now Submarine Group 7) from October 14, 1955, to January 14, 1956.
 He then returned to the Naval Academy to become the chairman of the Electrical Engineering Department.

-His selection for the rank of rear admiral was approved by President Dwight D. Eisenhower in July 1960, and in October, he reported as Commander, Amphibious Group 4.
+His selection for the rank of Rear admiral was approved by President Dwight D. Eisenhower in July 1960, and in October, he reported as Commander, Amphibious Group 4.
 In November 1961, he became the president of the Naval Board of Inspection and Survey, Washington, D.C.
 He was ComSubPac (Commander Submarine Force, Pacific Fleet), from June 1964 to June 1966.
 In July 1966, he became the Director of Naval Intelligence.
 Two years later, he became Chief of the Military Assistance Advisory Group, Portugal.

-Fluckey retired from active duty as a Rear Admiral in 1972.
+Fluckey retired from active duty as a Rear admiral in 1972.